mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 		$ pacman -Su

 > When the process is finished, close your terminal window as requested and
 > reopen another one.
-Your mirror lists were overwritten by the upgrade
+Your mirror lists may have been overwritten by the
-> operation, so you must restore them from your modified versions.
+> upgrade operation, in which case you should restore them from your modified
+> versions.

 > Now reissue the `pacman -Sup` command, which will generate a much longer list
 > of URLs this time.
 Download and copy the listed files to the package cache